calculemuscode/oli-hammock/README.md

 }
 ```

-With these six files in place, you can run `npm i` and `npm run watch` and then go to http://localhost:8080/
+With these six files in place, you can run `npm i` and `npm run watch` and then go to [http://localhost:8080/]
 to interact with the assignment.

+If you set up the `assets` directory as a symlink, and you want `npm run webpack` to put the complied file in,
+say, `Integers/webcontent/evenodd/activity.js` so that it can be checked right in to SVN, then you would
+change the `path` argument under `output` to `path.resolve(__dirname, "assets/Integers/webcontent/evenodd")`.